dychen/cryptopals/README.md

 16. **CBC bit-flipping:** The first challenge where you take advantage of the underlying cipher construction.
 17. **CBC padding oracle attack:** Sometimes the last block doesn't decrypt correctly and I haven't figured out why.
 18. **Implement AES with CTR**: Took me a while because I didn't read about the keystream construction.
 I just assumed it was ```nonce ^ ctr``` or ```(nonce + ctr) % nonce```.
-19. **Break CTR with nonce reuse**: Not sure what the author was going for here.
+19. **Break CTR with nonce reuse:**: Not sure what the author was going for here.
 My solution involves guessing ```E_k(keystream)``` and using that to decrypt the CTs.
-20. **Break CTR with nonce reuse v2**: Not sure what the author was going for here either.
+20. **Break CTR with nonce reuse v2:** Not sure what the author was going for here either.
 This time I just solved for the longest PT and used that to decrypt the other PT.
 Basically the same as 19 except a little more complicated.
-21. **Implement MT19937**: Had to read (sections of) a paper for this.
+21. **Implement MT19937:** Had to read (sections of) a paper for this.
 If you want to understand the periodicity, equity of distribution, and parameters, you definitely need to know a bit of math.
 I used the seed generation function described in the appendix of the paper.
 22. Skipping
 23. Skipping
 24. Skipping
-25. **Break CTR Disk Encryption**
+25. **Break CTR Disk Encryption:**
+26. **CTR bit-flipping:**